flutter/website/src/docs/development/tools/devtools/memory.md

 Under each of the above nodes are class nodes, an aggregate of the objects allocated to this class.
 Clicking a class name displays a list of class instances. and under each class are all the instances of a class.
 Clicking on an instance will inspect the contents of that instances (fields and values).

-## Inspecting a Class instance in a Snapshot
+## Inspecting a class instance in a snapshot

 Expanding a class displays the active instances for that class.
 Clicking on an particular instance displays the type and value of the fields for that instance.

 ![Screenshot of the inspecting an instance]({% asset tools/devtools/memory_inspector.png @path %}){:width="100%"}

-## Analysis of a Snapshot
+## Analysis of a snapshot

 Every snapshot creates a corresponding Analyzed entry under the Analysis node (the Analyzed date/time corresponds to the matching Snapshot date/time).